BilllyMacc/ics211-fall2014/src/morea/modularity/module.md

  - experience04
 morea_assessments:
 morea_type: module
-morea_icon_url: /morea/arrays/arrays.jpg
+morea_icon_url: /morea/arrays/bento.jpg
 morea_labels:
 morea_sort_order: 4
 ---

-This module is the 3rd module on arrays.
+This module describes how to organize your code into modules using methods.